tpaananen/airvol/README.md

 1. Turn off Macbook bluetooth device
 2. Turn on Macbook bluetooth device
-3. Connect AirPods to the Macbook (either manually or let them connect automatically depending on your settings)
+3. Connect AirPods to Macbook (either manually or let them connect automatically depending on your settings)
 4. See that volume is set to 50, slider position is in the middle
    - Sometimes the volume is set properly to other than 50, but most of the times for me it is set to 50.0.